 If you want to showcase images in all their glory, free WordPress theme Panoramica may be just what you're after.
 Its design heavily emphasizes the use of images, with its appearance fully customiseable through an extensive options panel.
 Panoramica also features a full-width slideshow on the homepage, perfect for grabbing prospective client's and employer's attention.

-Jesse Friedman is a veteran WordPress developer.
-Aaron Kitney is a freelance graphic designer and art director based in London and Vancouver.
-Sam Hampton-Smith is a freelance author and front-end designer/developer based in Scotland.
-Tanya Combrinck has been writing about the web for over four years.
+Contributions to this article from: Aaron Kitney, a freelance graphic designer and art director based in London and Vancouver.
+Jesse Friedman, a veteran WordPress developer.
+Sam Hampton-Smith, a freelance author and front-end designer/developer based in Scotland.
+Tanya Combrinck, who has been writing about the web for over four years.